The Enigma Chronicles - Echoes

 Virizion, on the other hand, drank quietly from the stream, undisturbed.
-He had yet to be alerted to the intruder's presence.
+It had yet to be alerted to the intruder's presence.

 "Excuse me?", Eden peeped from the nearby underbrush, startling the Grassland Pokémon.
 "I... had a feeling I'd find you here.
 You've come a long way from the Unova Region, I surmise."
 She stepped into the moonlight to reveal herself, letting her cloak roll off her shoulders.
 "I understand your dislike of man.
 But as a prophesized Sword of Justice, you share a common interest with my family."

-Virizion kicked up his hooves in a guarded stance, but heeded the girl's sentiments.
-A sinking feeling tore at his heart, forcing him to hold back the rising emotions.
-"You words confound me.", The swordsman Pokémon gnarled in his Telepathic tongue.
+Virizion kicked up its hooves in a guarded stance, but heeded the girl's sentiments.
+A sinking feeling tore at its heart, forcing it to hold back the rising emotions.
+"Your words confound me," the swordsman Pokémon gnarled in its telepathic tongue.
 "I've seen how humans treat Pokémon.
 I've seen how humans treat each other.
 Why should I believe you are any different from the rest of them?"

 Virizion eyed her wearily.
-"How can I trust anything you say?", He uttered in uncertainty, inching closer to the unmoving heroine.
+"How can I trust anything you say?", the Pokémon uttered in uncertainty, inching closer to the unmoving heroine.

 "We Seers see Pokémon as equals."
 She offered a reassuring smile, and reached out to pet the dull points of Virizion's horns.
 "I do not intent to abuse your power.
 I only ask for a humble partnership.
 And I do hope you accept."

-Virizion felt his earlier skepticism fading away.
-It was still tiny and just barely present, but he held a considerable amount of fondness to this young woman's ambition.
+Virizion felt its earlier skepticism fading away.
+It was still tiny and just barely present, but it held a considerable amount of fondness to this young woman's ambition.
 "You have proven yourself, human."
-The Pokémon bowed his head and knelt to his knees, his antlers bucked and yielding.
+The Pokémon bowed its head and knelt on its front legs, antlers bucked and yielding.
 "Let us walk the path of justice."

 Slipping past the notice of a nearby Officer Jenny and her Growlithe, I pushed through the gaggle of reporters and ducked under the police tape to rendezvous with Anna and Clint, the both of them like statues at the front steps of the house.
 They were conversing quietly with a group of detectives.
 And from what I could overhear, they were briefing with Anna's newest superintendent, Special Agent Peer of the International Police.
 His signature eyeglass gave away his renown likeness.